commixproject/commix/README.md

     python commix.py -h

-Do you want to have a quick look on all available options and switches?
+Do you want to have a quick look of all available options and switches?
 Check [here](https://github.com/stasinopoulos/commix/wiki/Usage).

 ####Usage Examples
 So, do you want to get some ideas on how to use commix?
 Just go and check '[usage examples](https://github.com/stasinopoulos/commix/wiki/Usage-Examples)' wiki page, where there are several test cases and attack scenarios.